Lifeforce (film): Plot

 The crew of the joint British and American Space Shuttle Churchill, under the command of Colonel Tom Carlsen, finds a 150 mi spaceship hidden in the coma of Halley's Comet.
 Inside, the crew discovers hundreds of desiccated bat-like creatures and three naked humanoid bodies (two male and one female) in suspended animation within glass containers.
 The crew recovers a bat-alien and the three bodies and begins the return trip to Earth.
 During the return journey, mission control loses contact with Churchill.

 A rescue mission discovers that Churchill has been gutted by fire.
 The crew is dead and the escape pod is missing, yet the three containers bearing the bodies remain intact.
 The bodies are taken to the European Space Research Centre in London.
-Prior to an postmortem, the female alien awakens and drains the life force from a guard.
+Prior to a postmortem, the female alien awakens and drains the life force from a guard.
 She escapes the facility and drains other humans of their life force.
 The two male vampires awaken and violently attempt escape, but are apparently destroyed by grenades thrown by another guard.
 The guard drained by the female alien revives two hours after his death, with the ability to drain others of their life force.

 The Churchill escape pod is found with Carlsen inside.
 He recounts the events aboard Churchill, including feeling compelled to open the female vampire's container and share his life force with her, leading to the draining of the Churchill crew's life force.
 He set fire to the shuttle to save Earth from the same fate and escaped in the pod.
 When hypnotised, it becomes clear that he has a psychic link to the female alien, and he reveals her ability to shapeshift.
 Carlsen and SAS Colonel Colin Caine trace her to a psychiatric hospital in Yorkshire, where they believe they have trapped her within the heavily sedated body of the hospital manager, Dr. Armstrong.